Steve Smith (cricketer): In popular culture

 The Test, a 2020 Australian English-language TV documentary, produced as an Original for Amazon Prime Video.
 The documentary was also co-produced by Cricket Australia.
-The documentary revolves around the Infamous ball-tampering scandal at Cape Town in March 2018 and how Australia rebuild their reputation after the scandal.
+The documentary revolves around the Infamous ball-tampering scandal at Cape Town in March 2018 and how Australia rebuilt their reputation after the scandal.
 Smith's redemption and his dominating batting display in the 2019 Ashes after the scandal was one of the key point of the series.